 - Strength Assessment: Before beginning your journey with Tonal, you’ll be asked to perform a strength assessment.
 This entails moving through an assessment exercise protocol for various reps that Tonal will then use to adjust weights accordingly for workouts.
 If you’re brand new to strength training, then this is an awesome feature to get you started.

-- Continual Tracking: This feature is great for the fitness enthusiast who loves data and tracking their progress.
-For every workout, Tonal tracks multiple variables including: Time under tension, reps, sets, load, volume, and range of motion.
+- Continual Tracking: This feature is great for fitness enthusiasts who love data and tracking their progress.
+For every workout, Tonal tracks multiple variables including time under tension, reps, sets, load, volume, and range of motion.
 It’s great for a beginner because it provides a broader understanding of their current training level, and it’s great for advanced enthusiasts because it can provide intrinsic goals to chase.

 For us, if we’re using a tech-heavy piece of workout gear, then we want to know how easy it is to use.
 The last thing you want in a workout is to be dealing with finicky technology — so what is Tonal’s user experience really like?